gurkanusta/JobTrackPro/README.md

 # JobTrackPro

+> This project was built as a **learning-focused backend exercise** to practice Clean Architecture, CQRS with MediatR, and common ASP.NET Core Web API patterns.

 JobTrackPro is a **backend-focused Job Application Tracking System** developed with **ASP.NET Core Web API** using **Clean Architecture** and **CQRS** principles.

 The project is designed to demonstrate **professional backend architecture**, clear separation of concerns, and a scalable application structure, rather than focusing on complex frontend frameworks.